drillprop/pomodoro/readme.md

 ## Motivation

-The application is created to fight with procrastination, read about pommodoro technique [here](https://en.wikipedia.org/wiki/Pomodoro_Technique).
+The application is created to fight with procrastination using **_pommodoro technique_**.
+You can read about it [here](https://en.wikipedia.org/wiki/Pomodoro_Technique).

 ## Description

-Pommodoro has authentication system and realtime database based on **firebase**.
+Application is using authentication system and realtime database based on **firebase**.
 Every signed user can track his statistics, manage tasks, configure duration of work intervals(known as _pommodoros_ or _tomatoes_) and breaks.

 ## Technologies